Prince Leopold of Saxe-Coburg and Gotha: Early life

-Born Prince Leopold Franz Julius of Saxe-Coburg-Saalfeld, Duke in Saxony on 31 January 1824, he was the third son of Ferdinand, Prince of Saxe-Coburg and Gotha-Koháry and Princess Maria Antonia Koháry de Csábrág et Szitnya.
+Born Prince Leopold Franz Julius of Saxe-Coburg-Saalfeld, Duke in Saxony on 31 January 1824, he was the third son of Ferdinand, Prince of Saxe-Coburg and Gotha-Koháry and Princess Mária Antónia Koháry de Csábrág et Szitnya.

 Leopold was a younger son and was unlikely to inherit titles or land, so he entered the Army in the service of the Austrian Empire.
 At one point, Leopold was considered as a potential husband for Isabel II of Spain.
 This did not, however, prove to be realistic, given the resistance of France and other European powers.
 Spain had been the scene of Great Power rivalry throughout the period since 1815 and all the Great Powers were seeking to exert their influence by supporting different candidates.
 The Saxe-Coburg family was perceived to be too closely linked with British interests.
 The Coburg influence extended widely.
 In Great Britain, Queen Victoria and her husband Prince Albert were Leopold's first cousins, while Leopold I of Belgium was Leopold's paternal and Victoria's maternal uncle, and Leopold's brother was King Ferdinand II of Portugal, husband of Queen Maria II of Portugal.
 Leopold's candidature in the Affair of the Spanish Marriages was used by France as the excuse to negotiate the hasty marriage between Queen Isabella II of Spain and her cousin Francis of Spain at the same time as that between the son of Louis Philippe and the Queen of Spain's younger sister.